-Studies have been conducted in recent years on how to achieve time efficiency in DNNs, and one popular direction is to obtain a more accurate gradient estimate to update the model~\citep{gorbunov2020unified}, such as variance reduction.
-SGD is the most common training method, where one uses small batches of data to approach the full gradient.
-In standard training, the batch estimator is unbiased, but can have a large variance and misguide the model, leading to studies on variance reduction~\citep{johnson2013accelerating, xiao2014proximal, shang2018vr, zou2018subsampled,chen2019convergence, gorbunov2020unified}.
-While adversarial training brings bias in the gradient estimation~\citep{li2020implicit}, and we need to face the bias-variance tradeoff when doing gradient correction.
-A shared idea is to balance the gradient noise with a less-noisy old gradient~\citep{nguyen2017sarah, fang2018spider, chen2019convergence}.
-Some other momentum-based methods have a similar strategy of using old information~\citep{ cutkosky2019momentum, chayti2022optimization} However, all the above work considers only the acceleration in non-sparse case.
+\textbf{Accelerating Training: }Studies have been conducted in recent years on achieving time efficiency in DNNs~\citep{peng2021accelerating, qi2021accelerating}, and one popular direction is to obtain a more accurate gradient estimate to update the model~\citep{gorbunov2020unified}, such as variance reduction.
+In SGD, one uses small batches of data to approach the full gradient.
+The batch estimator is usually unbiased but can have a large variance and misguide the model, leading to studies on variance reduction~\citep{roux2012stochastic, johnson2013accelerating, defazio2014saga, xiao2014proximal, shang2018vr, zou2018subsampled,chen2019convergence, gorbunov2020unified, gower2020variance}.
+While adversarial training brings bias in the estimator~\citep{li2020implicit}, we need to face the bias-variance tradeoff when doing gradient correction.
+A shared idea is to balance the gradient noise with a less noisy old gradient~\citep{nguyen2017sarah, fang2018spider, chen2019convergence}.
+Some other momentum-based methods have a similar strategy of using old information~\citep{ cutkosky2019momentum, chayti2022optimization}.
+However, all the above work considers only the acceleration in non-sparse cases.

 Acceleration is more challenging in sparse training, and previous research on it has focused on structured sparse training~\citep{hubara2021accelerated, chen2021pixelated, zhou2021efficient}.
 First, sparse training will induce larger variance~\citep{hoefler2021sparsity}.
-In addition, some key assumptions associated with gradient correction methods do not hold under sparsity constraint.
+In addition, some key assumptions associated with gradient correction methods do not hold under sparsity constraints.
 In the non-sparse case, the old and new gradients are assumed to be highly correlated, so we can collect a large amount of knowledge from the old gradients~\citep{chen2019convergence, chatterji2018theory, dubey2016variance}.
 However, sparsity tends to lead to lower correlations, and this irrelevant information can be harmful, making previous methods no longer applicable to sparse training and requiring a finer balance between new and old gradients.
 Furthermore, the structured sparsity pattern is not flexible enough, which can lead to lower model accuracy.
 In contrast, our method accelerates sparse training from an optimization perspective and is compatible with both unstructured and structured sparse training pipelines.